Naturally Daily

 1. Consuming Baking Soda

-• You can make a baking soda solution by adding one teaspoon of baking soda and a bit of salt in warm water.
+• You can make a baking soda solution by adding one teaspoon of baking soda and a bit of salt to warm water.

 • You can also add lemon or apple cider vinegar with baking soda as they were found to help relieve constipation symptoms.
 [5]